11 September 2018

-From the legal perspective, it’s absolutely indispensable to sign the confidentiality and non-disclosure agreements.
+From a legal perspective, it’s absolutely indispensable to sign confidentiality and non-disclosure agreements.
 You can always review the company’s security management policy and understand all the issues properly as well.

 Security is extremely important and may be endangered at any time.
 But finding a trustworthy company, reviewing their policies and signing all the necessary documents will help you minimize all the potential threats to the lowest possible level.

-Last of the risks of outsourcing is related to money.
+The last of the risks of outsourcing is related to money.
 If you’re running a company, you know that there’s no business with no cash.
 Even though “gentlemen don’t speak about it” – you definitely should.
-If you’re afraid that outsourcing the software development to the third party may generate a lot of additional, unexpected costs – you need to prepare yourself.
+If you’re afraid that outsourcing the software development to a third party may generate a lot of additional, unexpected costs – you need to prepare yourself.

-But most of all: you should remember about all the previous points.
-If you find a trustworthy software house which has good reviews (for example on Clutch), transparent process and decent communication skills – it truly might be considered reliable.
+But most of all: you should remember all the previous points.
+If you find a trustworthy software house that has good reviews (for example on Clutch), transparent process and decent communication skills – it truly might be considered reliable.

 Software development outsourcing, as everything, has its pros and cons.
 Even though there might be some risks of outsourcing, the key is to be aware of potential dangers and be ready to overcome all the possible blunders.
 Nowadays, doing research is easier than ever before, so be sure to take advantage of that!
 Outsourcing is not “an unknown” anymore, so there’s really nothing to fear of.